 If a request for non-disclosure is successful, the following details will not be made public:

 If you've had a gender reassignment, you can have your historical name records withheld from ABN Lookup and data.gov.au

 Details of specific business premises may be withheld if there is a risk to the safety of individuals as a result of disclosure, for example, a women’s refuge.

 To request withholding of your details, you (or your authorised contact) can write to us with a statutory declaration explaining the reasons.
 You will need to provide:

-Supporting information is required and may include:
+Supporting information is required, and may include a:

 In most cases, you'll receive a letter advising you of the outcome of your application within 20 business days.

 Your request may be refused if insufficient evidence is provided.